 IoT is where most of the connected device growth is and will be for the foreseeable future — almost 30% a year.

-- Are you keeping up with the cyber-threats that are increasing exponentially each day?
-Suavei constantly releases new signatures, leveraging Blockchain tech for secure, scalable and reliable distribution, combined with Machine Learning / AI for performance optimization.
+- Are we keeping up with the cyber-threats that are increasing exponentially each day?
+Suavei constantly releases new signatures, with secure, scalable and reliable distribution, combined with patented performance optimization.

-- Are you staying ahead of the new IoT devices coming out every day?
+- Are we staying ahead of the new devices coming out every day?
 Suavei is built on top of an IoT Security Platform – an open, participative infrastructure to enable external producers to create content for Suavei customers, curated by Suavei.

 The Suavei Advantage

 Old vulnerability management solutions take a lot of time and a lot of bandwidth.
-They were designed to scan fairly homogenous Servers and other Datacenter equipment connected to high-speed LANs – not IoT Devices in WANs.
+They were designed to scan fairly homogeneous Servers and other Datacenter equipment connected to fast, local networks — not remote locations with slow Internet connections.

-Suavei minimizes its consumption of bandwidth, and optimizes the time it takes to complete a scan, so vulnerability management of IoT devices in a WAN environment is actually practical and effective.
+Suavei minimizes its consumption of bandwidth, and optimizes the time it takes to complete a scan, so vulnerability management of devices in remote locations is actually practical and effective.

-We created an IoT Security platform to which anyone – individual contributors, device manufacturers, hackers – can contribute device identification signatures, and, in an improvement to the current “bug bounty” model, be paid automatically, in cryptocurrency, every time the signature is used.
+We created a Cyber Security platform to which anyone – individual contributors, device manufacturers, hackers – can contribute device identification signatures, and, in an improvement to the current “bug bounty” model, be paid automatically, in cryptocurrency, every time the signature is used.
 This provides strong, self-sustaining, incentives for the creation of content for our platform and tackles the device identification problem elegantly and effectively.

 Once vulnerabilities are detected by a Service Provider, what do you do with the information?